“Three wonderfully secluded beach houses (sleeping 2-6) on a hillside in a natural park, with views across the straits to Morocco”

-While the houses may be new builds, this is a real back-to-nature experience with eco-friendly ideals: solar panels provide electricity, whilst gas heats water directly from the mountain spring.
-The local farmer still herds his goats around the hillside, so you may have the enchanting soundtrack of jingling goat bells while you take a siesta.
-And you won't see a car - the houses are a short walk (across a stream, then downhill) from the parking spot.
+They offer a real back-to-nature experience with eco-friendly ideals: solar panels provide electricity, whilst gas heats water directly from the mountain spring.
+The local farmer still herds his goats around the hillside, so you may even have the enchanting soundtrack of jingling goat bells while you take a siesta.

-- Panoramic views over rocky crags to the sparkling sea beyond; on a clear day you can see Morocco from your hammock
+- Panoramic views over rocky crags, the sparkling sea and Morocco beyond; on a clear night you can see twinkling lights across the water

 - BBQs on the terrace as the sun goes down, accompanied by the melody of goat bells in the distance.
-There are fully equipped kitchens, too
+There are kitchens, too

 - Kite- and windsurfing beaches aplenty; some of the most beautifully secluded bays in Europe are within a short drive

-- Wholly dependent on natural energy - without sunshine you may find yourself without power (although the owners promise "a limitless supply of tea lights and twinkling stars").
-There's no air con, either
+- No air-con and wholly dependent on natural energy - without sunshine you may find yourself without power (although the owners promise "a limitless supply of tea lights and twinkling stars")

 - The open-plan sleeping arrangements might not suit everyone

-- The strong winds can be exhausting, but this is what many people travel to Tarifa for
+- The strong winds can be exhausting, but this is why many people travel to Tarifa

 - Access is via a slightly treacherous single-track road, with the last 30-100m on foot; a car is essential